psousa50/promptbase/README.md

 This project was developed by Cursor IDE, as part of an experiment to explore the capabilities using AI to write code.

-Thew following README.md was also written by Cursor IDE.
+The following README.md was also written by Cursor IDE (with some human changes).

 -----------------